AdobeDocs/cloudmanager-api-docs/src/pages/guides/getting-started/create-api-integration.md

 ---
-title: Creating an API Integration - Cloud Manager API
+title: Creating an API Integration Project - Cloud Manager API
 description: Describes how to create an API integration project on Adobe I/O Developer Console

 ---

-# Creating an API Integration
+# Creating an API Integration Project

+In order to make API calls to the Cloud Manager API, you must create a _project_ (formerly known as an _integration_) in the [Adobe I/O Console](https://console.adobe.io/).
+This project defines the credentials used when making API calls as well as the permissions associated with those credentials.

 To work with the Cloud Manager API on the Adobe I/O Console, you need to either the System Administrator role or be an assigned API Developer for your organization.
 Click [here](http://www.adobe.com/go/aac_api_prod_learn) to learn more about the API Developer role.